 The Theory of Cooling a Gas

-Imaging your Cooling unit being two metal tubes, one at a larger diameter than the other.
+Imagine your Cooling unit being two metal tubes, one is a larger diameter than the other.
 Then you connect the two tubes end-to-end into a ring and fill them with a gas such as Freon.
-The gas used is selected because it expands dramatically when heated and cools when it is compressed.
+The gas used is selected because it expands dramatically when heated and becomes cooler when it is compressed.

 If you heat a part of the larger tube, the gas in that area will try to expand and will physically move to an area of the tube that is at a lower pressure.

 When the gas moves to the smaller tube, it is compressed and when it is compressed it will become cooler.
 So, if you placed the cooled part of the tube in an insulated box such as a Fridge, the air around the tube would cool down.